ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

     - Description: Returns all Scores recorded by the provided player (unordered).
     Will raise a NotFoundException if the User does not exist.

+ - **get_user_games**
+    - Path: 'games/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms.
+    - Description: Returns all of an individual User's games.
+    Will raise a NotFoundException if the User does not exist.

  - **get_active_game_count**
     - Path: 'games/active'
     - Method: GET